Self-Employed Mortgage Specialist

 Prepare to Explain Large Deposits

 Any deposit over $10,000 or unusual deposits need explanation and documentation (invoices, contracts).
+Based on closings with 50+ Wholesale Lenders, organized deposit documentation is the single biggest factor in approval speed.

 4. 4